Port Allen, Louisiana: Founding of Port Allen

 The city of Port Allen was founded in 1878.
 The name Port Allen is in honor of Henry Watkins Allen, a member of the American Confederate States Army and the 17th Governor of Louisiana.
 Allen was instrumental in the early years of the village, prior to the founding of the city, he had owned a slave-worked sugar plantation in town he had started in 1855, the Allendale Plantation, and he created his own railroad that ran through the village.

 Nearby Sunrise

 Around 1878, a former slave named Alex Banes was creating a small community called Sunrise, which existed just north of what is now Port Allen.
-Many of the inhabitants of Sunrise worked at the railroad Anchorage Depot, by 1900 the depot had been moved taking much of the communities population with it.
+Many of the inhabitants of Sunrise worked at the railroad Anchorage Depot; by 1900 the depot had been moved taking much of the community's population with it.
 In 1918, Sunrise had a fire that destroyed much of the town and businesses, and as a result the area integrated into the neighboring town, which by then was known as Port Allen.